Chart Color Schemes

 Infrastructure

-Bayswater has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Bayswater has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 28 projects likely impacting the region.
-Notable initiatives include METRONET East Bayswater Redevelopment, Bayswater Apartments, METRONET New Bayswater Station, and Garratt Road Bridge Refurbishment.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 29 projects that may affect the area.
+Notable ones include METRONET East Bayswater Redevelopment, Bayswater Apartments, METRONET New Bayswater Station, and Garratt Road Bridge Refurbishment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.